Sḵwx̱wú7mesh, Líl̓wat and Stl’atl ́imc entrepreneurs pitched their ideas!

 - To create a stronger culture of Indigenous-based entrepreneurship that can generate greater social impact in the region

 The program is based on our Social Venture Challenge program.
-Meet the 2017 Social Venture Challenge program participants and learn about their ventures.

 The Sḵwx̱wú7mesh Líl̓wat Stl’atl ́imc Business Start-up Program includes:

 Learning: Four cohort-based topic-focused learning sessions on components of business development and the Business Model Canvas.

 - Value proposition and customer segments (what sets you aside from other companies and who are your customers going to be)

 - Partners and key stakeholders